 The Sample Fundraising Plan

-You can click here to download the complete sample fundraising plan.
+Enter your e-mail address below to receive your sample fundraising plan.
+It will be sent to you via e-mail immediately after you click the button.
 This plan is for a fictional non-profit called The Kilkenny Children’s Home.
-Feel free to use this plan as a template for your non-profit’s own fundraising plan.
+Feel free to use this plan as a template for your non-profit’s own fundraising plan:

 Photo Credit: ReynerMedia